Teradata/stacki-wiki/Extend-Your-Scripts.md

 </post>
 ```

+And remember, after you modify any files in your cart, you must execute:

+	# stack create distribution

+To apply the changes to the default distribution.

-Here is a more complicated example:
+Ok, back to the *file* tag -- here is a more complicated example:

 ```
 <post>